miroslavpejic85/mirotalksfu/README.md

 -   Translated in 133 languages
 -   Optimized Room URL Sharing (share it to your participants, wait for them to join)
 -   Possibility to Password protect the Room for the meeting
+-   Lobby mode lets you protect your meeting by only allowing people to enter after a formal approval by a moderator.
 -   Webcam Streaming up to 4K quality (Front - Rear for mobile)
 -   Echo cancellation and noise suppression that makes your audio crystal clear
 -   Screen Sharing to present documents, slides, and more ...